codedragon/Puppy_career_talk/slides.md

-And now, if you will excuse me, I have to update my linkedin account, fix my blog and write some code.
+And now, if you will excuse me, I have to update my linkedin account, fix my blog and write some code...

 ### Thank you!